-PHOTOS: The Hidden Lives Of Teen Moms
+PHOTOS: Why The Philippines Has So Many Teen Moms

 Editor's note: Hannah Reyes Morales began photographing teen moms in 2017.
 Aurora Almendral reported this story in October and November 2019 and updated the text in light of the pandemic.